-Pursuant to the Consent Agreement between the City, the Developer, and the District dated February 7, 2017, the City agreed to provide retail water service sufficient for the full build out of the District (1,281 ESFCs).
+Pursuant to the Consent Agreement, the City agreed to provide retail water service sufficient for the full build out of the District (1,281 equivalent single-family connections, "ESFCs").
 In return, the Developer, on behalf of the District, will pay impact fees to the City for each connection.
 When water facilities are completed and approved by the City, the Developer, on behalf of the District, conveys ownership of the water facilities within the District to the City for operation and maintenance.
-The City has a 15.0 million gallon per day (MGD) surface water treatment plant at Lake Pflugerville where the City treats and stores water pumped from the Colorado River under contract with the Lower Colorado River Authority.
+The City has a 15.0 million gallon per day (MGD) surface water treatment plant at Lake Pflugerville where the City treats and stores water pumped from the Colorado River under a contract with the Lower Colorado River Authority.
 In addition, the City also operates three emergency wells on the west side of town, with a total capacity of approximately 5,350 gallons per minute (gpm).
 The City also has an interconnect with the City of Austin.
 The City's average daily demand served by the plant is approximately 6.3 MGD.
 Service to the District is provided by a 24-inch water line along Weiss Lane and two 12-inch water lines, one along Wolf Pack Drive and one along Pleasanton Parkway, from Weiss Lane to the western boundary of the District.
-According to the District's Engineer, the City's existing water supply capacity appears adequate to serve the District's projected 1,281 ESFCs.
+According to the District's Engineer, the City's existing water supply capacity is adequate to serve the District's projected 1,281 ESFCs.

 It has come to the attention of the Developer and the District that the District is located wholly within Manville Water Supply Corporation's water Certificate of Convenience and Necessity ("CCN").
 The City of Pflugerville and Manville Water Supply Corporation have entered into a written agreement to cause each of the City of Pflugerville's water CCN and Manville Water Supply Corporation's water CCN to be amended to cause the District and other properties to be removed from Manville Water Supply Corporation's water CCN and added to the City of Pflugerville's water CCN.
-Manville Water Supply Corporation has informed the Developer and the District that an application for this purpose will be submitted to the Texas Public Utility Commission in the near term.
+Pursuant to the written agreement with Manville Water Supply Corporation, the City of Pflugerville filed an application (Docket No. 50903) with the Texas Public Utility Commission on June 3, 2020, which application remains pending at this time.